Public Pensions - Biggest Financial Crisis Since The Great Depression?

 The rapid growth of government debt is a serious problem, with an increasing part of that growth coming from public pensions squeezing funds from essential government services, including America's neglected and nearly failing infrastructure.

 "It's the biggest financial crisis since the Great Depression," Lawrence McQuillan, a public pension expert and author of California Dreaming, told Financial Sense Newshour.
-"I think most people are understating the problem. … Something's got to change, because the costs are just going to keep squeezing out more and more services."
+"I think most people are understating the problem. … Something's got to change because the costs are just going to keep squeezing out more and more services."

-McQuillan, a Senior Fellow and Director of the Center of Entrepreneurial Innovation at the Independent Institute, recently attended a forum hosted by Stanford on Understanding the Public Employee Pension Debate.
-His takeaway from that meeting: the problem is growing and many leading financial economists-those that have studied the numbers closely-say the problem is much bigger than the official numbers.
+McQuillan, a Senior Fellow and Director of the Center for Entrepreneurial Innovation at the Independent Institute, recently attended a forum hosted by Stanford on Understanding the Public Employee Pension Debate.
+His takeaway from that meeting: the problem is growing and many leading financial economists - those that have studied the numbers closely - say the problem is much bigger than the official numbers.

 According to the most recent data, if we look at all state and local pension systems combined, the unfunded liability is about $4 trillion.
 And it continues to grow, because of insufficient contributions and large, unsustainable payouts.